TMPA220 Landscape Engineering, Plant Establishment and Management

 Working principles and design of machinery for planting, establishment, fertilization, liming, soil and soil structure improvements, aeriation, conservation, cutting, removal of weeds and unwanted vegetation, cleaning and treatment of waste, transport, removal of snow and maintenance of roads.
 Good management.
 Workplace design and ergonomics.
 Machinery cooperation and organisation, purchasing, maintenance and care for machinery.
 Demonstrations and exercises.
 Drainage and irrigation are part of other courses.

 Having completed the course, students will have acquired knowledge about methods and equipment for parks, sporting grounds, greens and cultural and recreational landscape in general.
 The students should be able to identify and suggest suitable mechanisation, care and maintenance schemes for parks and greens.
-The student is qualified to act as manager for mechanisation in this field, and be able to suggest and plan environmentally ground solutions.
+The student is qualified to act as manager for mechanisation in this field, and be able to suggest and plan environmentally sustainable mangement solutions.

 The course consists of a combination of lectures including active participation and evaluation, practical exercises and demonstrations, as well as a larger project task.
 The spring semester is made up of both lectures and exercises, one week of the June block is reserved for project work.
 At the end of that week, the students are to present their project assignment for assessment (present it to the students and the external examiner).
 If allowed by the schedule, two weeks of the June block will be reserved for the project.